Mental Health

 💡 What you can do

-Observing your own reaction to boredom is already informative: after how many seconds does the urge to grab the phone occur?
+Observing your own reaction to boredom is already informative: after how many seconds does the urge to grab your phone occur?
 What emotion precedes this action?
 This observation, without judgment, is a starting point.

 Silence is not a lack.
 It is a cognitive space.

 What we have progressively lost is the ability to inhabit this space without feeling dread.
-Reclaiming this ability is not a matter of willpower.
+Recovering this ability is not a matter of willpower.
 It is, in the literal sense, an act of care toward one's own nervous system.

 The question is not: "how can I distract myself better?"